Baird’s Beaked Whale

 Female Baird's beaked whales reach sexual maturity at 10 to 15 years versus 6 to 11 years for males.
-A sexually mature female or cow will give birth to a single calf that is about 15 feet long, usually between the months of March and April after a pregnancy lasting 12 to 17 months.
-Females typically give birth once every 3 or more years, and do not have a post-reproductive stage.
+A sexually mature female or cow will give birth to a single calf that is about 15 feet long, usually between March and April after 12 to 17 months pregnancy.
+Females typically give birth once every three or more years, and do not have a post-reproductive stage.

 Entanglement in Fishing Gear

 Baird’s beaked whales can become entangled in fishing gear, either swimming off with the gear attached or becoming anchored.
-They can become entangled in many different gear types, particularly in the in the California/Oregon drift gillnet fishery.
+They can become entangled in many different gear types, particularly in gear associated with the California/Oregon drift gillnet fishery.
 Once entangled, whales may drag and swim with attached gear for long distances, ultimately resulting in fatigue, compromised feeding ability, or severe injury, which may lead to reduced reproductive success and death.

 Historically, at least 4,000 Baird's beaked whales were hunted by commercial whalers in the North Pacific Ocean, mainly by Japan, though also by Russia, Canada, and the United States.
 Commercial whalers in Japan still hunt Baird’s beaked whales.

 Deep-diving small whales like Baird's beaked whales use sound to feed, communicate, and navigate in the ocean.
 Sound pollution threatens them by interrupting their normal behavior and driving them away from areas important to their survival.
 Sources of sound pollution include noise from shipping vessels, military sonar, and sonar used for seismic airguns used for oil and gas exploration.

-Baird’s beaked whales may die after ingesting fishing line, balloons, plastic bags, plastic pieces, or other plastic debris which they can mistake for food.
+Baird’s beaked whales may die after ingesting fishing line, balloons, plastic bags, plastic pieces, or other debris which they can mistake for food.